Patrick-Njiru/Patrick-Njiru/README.md

 - 👋 Hi, I’m @Patrick-Njiru
 - 👀 I’m interested in coding, problem solving, shooting pool.
-- 🌱 I’m currently learning software engineering in Moringa School.
+- 🌱 I’m a software engineering from Moringa School.
 - You can reach me on LinkedIn - [Patrick Njiru](httpswwwlinkedincominpatricknjiru7569241ba)